Read in English

 This enables proactive project tracking instead of reactive problem-solving.

-Why Realistic Planning Changes Everything
+Why Realistic project Planning Changes Everything

-When planning reflects reality, everything improves:
+When project planning reflects reality, the entire organization benefits.

-• fewer delays
+• fewer project delays

-• better workload balance
+• better resource management

-• more predictable delivery
+• more predictable project schedules

-• improved team efficiency
+• higher team efficiency

-Most importantly, teams stop “fighting the plan” — and start executing it.
+Most importantly, teams stop fighting the plan — and start executing it.

 From Theory to Execution: A New Standard for Project Management